COBA-NIH/MicroscopyForBeginnersReferenceGuide/_sources/welcome.md

 ## How to use this book:
 Please select a section using the navigation panel on the left to get started or begin with sample preparation by clicking the "Next" button below ↘️.

+## What if my question/topic is not included?:
+Please feel free to open an (issue)[https://github.com/broadinstitute/MicroscopyForBeginnersReferenceGuide/issues] or pull request to contribute!
+We hope for this to be a living document reflecting the best practices and resources available.